Updated On: Jan 21, 2025

 First, you may fear your car experiencing a breakdown, which could leave you stranded midway.

-You will have to endure many hassles to get the car repaired, and the work you were going to accomplish will remain unattended and thus unfulfilled.
+You will have to endure many hassles to get the car repaired, and you might not reach your destination on time.

 Secondly, sitting in an unsafe car may make you scared.